 - syphilis and impotence

 The dominant color of the fourth chakra, the so-called Heart Chakra, is green.
-Green is believed, not surprisingly, to help physical maladies and emotional troubles related to the heart.
-Chromotherapists use it to
+Green is believed to help physical maladies and emotional troubles related to the heart.
+Chromotherapists use it to:

 - alleviate anxiety and depression